 These easy snacks don’t need to be kept cool to be safe, so they are easy to pack even without a cooler and are easy to serve.
 You may still want to keep them in the shade (and/or a cooler) simply because they will taste better if they’re not hot.

-Pair these with a drink like a big bottle of cold water.
+Pair these with a drink like a a full water bottle for kids of cold water.
 All of these are safe for toddlers and can be shared with older kids and adults.

 TIP: You can pack any of these that aren’t in individual packages in snack containers to keep them protected in your beach bag.